awsdocs/amazon-cloudfront-developer-guide/doc_source/edge-functions-restrictions.md

 The following list explains how CloudFront handles URI and query string value encoding:
 + When values in the request are UTF\-8 encoded, CloudFront forwards the values to your function without changing them\.
 + When values in the request are [ISO\-8859\-1 encoded](https://en.wikipedia.org/wiki/ISO/IEC_8859-1), CloudFront converts the values to UTF\-8 encoding before forwarding them to your function\.
-+ When values in the request are encoded using some other character encoding, CloudFront assumes that they’re ISO\-8859\-1 encoded and tries to convert from ISO\-8859\-1 to UTF\-8\.
++ When values in the request are encoded using some other character encoding, CloudFront assumes that they're ISO\-8859\-1 encoded and tries to convert from ISO\-8859\-1 to UTF\-8\.
 **Important**
 The converted characters might be an inaccurate interpretation of the values in the original request\.
 This might cause your function or your origin to produce an unintended result\.